Would you like to visit Portugal? Find out some of the things to do in Portugal in 15 days?

-There are so many things to do in Portugal and many places to visit so I hope this travel guide has helped you plan your trip to this marvelous country.
+There are so many things to do in Portugal and many places to visit so I hope this travel guide has helped you plan your trip to this marvellous country.

 Are you going to visit Portugal ?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you:

-- Portuguese wine – discover here the best wine regions!
+- Discover here the best wine regions in Portugal!

 - The Best Locations to Welcome the New Year in Portugal

-- Top 10 of the best Portuguese beaches
+- Top 10 of the best beaches in Portugal

 - Discover the beautiful Portuguese traditions and the culture of this amazing country